groupwhere/thermopi/README.md

 		@openbox
 		@sudo python /root/thermopi/thermogui.py

+5. If using the DHT11 sensor, checkout/clone https://github.com/adafruit/Adafruit_Python_DHT.git

 The daemon can be started with `python rubustat_daemon.py start.`

 First run of, e.g., `python thermogui.py` will also start the daemon.